ryan-foo/save-the-wav/README.md

 Post-Processing of information happens in `label_wav.py`.
 We take the prediction with the highest predicted probability, and return the prediction, score (predicted probability), and dictionary encoding of the highest predicted word in a tuple.

-Key actors here are `label_wav.py` and `SaveTheWav.py`.
-Running `SaveTheWav.py` starts inference, taking `ConvNet.pb` as a graph input and `conv_labels.txt` as desired labels for the output.
+Key actors here are `label_wav.py` and `debugSaveTheWav.py`.
+Running `debugSaveTheWav.py` starts inference, taking a `.pb` as a graph input and `conv_labels.txt` as desired labels for the output.

-Requirements are TensorFlow, Numpy, PyAudio. (just install the latest versions, as at 06/02/20.
-Particularly important is TF 2.0 because the backward compatibility is not great?
-I will fix this bc I just realised the RPi uses 1.15.)
+Requirements are TensorFlow, Numpy, PyAudio, sklearn. (just install the latest versions, as at 06/02/20.
+Particularly important is using TF=1.15.)

 ### SaveTheWav Model Zoo